And our women would have to cover their breasts as if they were whores…

-I should add that Western society had long had a fairly relaxed attitude toward the breasts until the anomalous eruption of the Victorian era.
+I should add that Western society as well had long had a fairly relaxed attitude toward the breasts until the anomalous eruption of the Victorian era.
 Throughout Europe in the sixteenth through eighteenth centuries (before that the historical record is more obscure), women were free to display their nipples in public, though there was an etiquette to it.
 Unmarried women were given more leeway.
 The “virgin” Queen Elizabeth was hence free to expose her breasts around Court and is known to have done so.
 Lower-class women who could not afford the “extreme décolletage” variety of bodice untied their chemise instead to let their breasts peek out.
 Numerous European paintings of tavern scenes reveal hands wandering on improperly secured bosoms.
 Upper-class women sitting for portraits could display one nipple to signal they were betrothed, both nipples if they were a mistress.
 With the historical evidence in mind, being upset at the contemporary “nip slip” on live American TV is a function of petty Victorian morality, prosecuted more eagerly in the U.S. than it ever was in England.
 And if this does apply to you, you can always visit more museums.
 But alas in our era, what the missionaries dreamed of but could not achieve is fast coming to pass through technology: the rapid dwindling of toplessness and nudity at nudist beaches the world over due to the ubiquitous presence of cellphone and face-recognition CCTV cameras.
 It could be that in the future the only place you’ll be able to find women going about topless will be those scattered jungles and hill tribes where covering up has never quite penetrated, Laos for example.